carstingaxion/gatherpress-query-loop/extending-cql.md

 );
 ```

-Next, add the following hooks to filter AQL
+Next, add the following hooks to filter CQL

 ```php
 /**